peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Key Features

--   **Automated Experiment Runner**: A single command executes an entire experiment, running dozens of replications, each with hundreds of trials.
+-   **Automated Batch Execution**: The `experiment_manager.py` script, driven by a simple PowerShell wrapper, manages entire experimental batches.
+It can run hundreds of replications, intelligently skipping completed ones to resume interrupted runs, and provides real-time ETA updates.
+-   **Powerful Reprocessing Engine**: The manager's `--reprocess` mode allows for re-running the data processing and analysis stages on existing results without repeating expensive LLM calls.
+Combined with a `--depth` parameter, a single command can update the analysis for an entire nested study.
+-   **Guaranteed Reproducibility**: On every new run, the `config.ini` file is automatically archived in the run's output directory, permanently linking the results to the exact parameters that generated them.
--   **Standardized, Reproducible Reporting**: Each replication produces a comprehensive, consistently formatted report that includes run parameters, the base query, a human-readable analysis summary, and a machine-readable JSON block.
-The format is identical whether running a new experiment or reprocessing an old one.
+-   **Standardized, Comprehensive Reporting**: Each replication produces a `replication_report.txt` file containing run parameters, status, a human-readable statistical summary, and a machine-parsable JSON block with all key metrics.
+This format is identical for new runs and reprocessed runs.
--   **Guaranteed Reproducibility**: Each replication automatically archives the `config.ini` file used for that run, permanently linking the results to the exact parameters that generated them.
--   **Robust Error Handling & Resumption**: The pipeline is designed for resilience.
-Interrupted runs can be safely resumed.
-The `rebuild` command ensures data integrity after an interruption, and the `finalize` command is idempotent, automatically cleaning up corrupted summary data before writing a correct final version.
--   **Advanced Artifact Management**:
-    -   **Reprocessing Engine**: The main runner has a `--reprocess` mode to re-run the analysis stages on existing experimental data, with a `--depth` parameter for recursive scanning.
-You can even add or override run notes during reprocessing.
-    -   **Configuration Restoration**: Includes utilities to reverse-engineer and archive `config.ini` files for historical data that was generated before the auto-archiving feature was implemented.
--   **Hierarchical Analysis**: The `compile_study_results.py` script performs a bottom-up aggregation of all data.
-It now generates **level-aware summary files**: `REPLICATION_results.csv` in each replication folder, `EXPERIMENT_results.csv` at the experiment level, and a final master `STUDY_results.csv` at the top study level.
-This creates a fully auditable and easily navigable research archive.
+-   **Hierarchical Analysis & Aggregation**: The `compile_study_results.py` script performs a bottom-up aggregation of all data, generating level-aware summary files (`REPLICATION_results.csv`, `EXPERIMENT_results.csv`, and a master `STUDY_results.csv`) for a fully auditable research archive.
+-   **Resilient and Idempotent Operations**: The pipeline is designed for resilience.
+The `replication_log_manager.py` script can `rebuild` experiment logs from scratch, and its `finalize` command is idempotent, ensuring that data summaries are always correct even after interruptions.
--   **Streamlined ANOVA Workflow**: The final statistical analysis is now a simple two-step process. `compile_study_results.py` first prepares a master dataset, which `analyze_study_results.py` then automatically finds and analyzes, generating tables and publication-quality plots using user-friendly display names for factors and metrics.
+-   **Streamlined ANOVA Workflow**: The final statistical analysis is a simple two-step process. `compile_study_results.py` prepares a master dataset, which `analyze_study_results.py` then automatically analyzes to generate tables and publication-quality plots using user-friendly display names defined in `config.ini`.
--   **Smart Console Output**: The main `process_study.ps1` wrapper provides a clean, high-level summary of compilation and analysis steps, showing progress without overwhelming detail.
-A `-Verbose` flag is available to switch to real-time raw output for debugging.

 ## Visual Architecture